Alder Hey in the Park

-As a world leader in healthcare and research, we’re building something amazing – a brand new Alder Hey in the Park, with a design inspired by children.
-This live picture of the construction was taken in the last ten minutes.
+As a world leader in healthcare and research, we’ve built something amazing – a brand new Alder Hey in the Park, with a design inspired by children.

 A hospital built entirely in a park is something new in the treatment and care of children.
 It’s not just a first for the UK, there’s nothing like it anywhere in Europe.
-The new Alder Hey will open in 2015 – here’s a light-speed look at all the construction work so far:
+We are moving into our new building from Friday 2nd to Tuesday 6th October – please read this important information.

 Designed through the eyes of a child